paulfitz/daff-doc/types/coopy/Ndjson.md

+> *Returns:*  an entire table converted into a single string in NDJSON format.

 ##### **renderRow** (r : <a href="../Int.html" class="type">Int</a>) : <a href="../String.html" class="type">String</a>

       Convert a table row to a string in NDJSON format.